Modern research shows that we actually have the power to turn even cancer on and off, by making certain lifestyle choices.

 How long should I use Emptiness?

 Emptiness can be used to fit your personal goals.
-If you would like a casual, on-going program for optimizing your general colon health, we recommend using the 5-Day Maintenance Kit on a monthly basis.
-If you wish to do a very deep and thorough cleanse, or currently suffer from colon malfunction such as constipation or IBS, we would recommend using the 30-Day Complete Program every three months.
+If you would like a casual, on-going program for optimizing your general colon health, we recommend using Emptiness on a monthly basis.
+If you wish to do a very deep and thorough cleanse, or currently suffer from colon malfunction such as constipation or IBS, we would recommend using Emptiness daily for an entire month, every 3-4 months.
 The more consecutive days you use Emptiness, the more benefits you will achieve from the thorough removal of accumulated toxins from your intestinal tract.
 This will allow the body to absorb more of the vital nutrients and water, providing your cells with more energy and cleansing your bloodstream to protect against chronic diseases.

 Will Emptiness interfere with my normal lifestyle?